 Area: 17.
-Lower Camac: South Circular Road to Liffey Estuary brownfield.
-SDRAs within this Area SDRA 7 Heuston and Environs.
-SDRA 14 St. James Medical Campus and Environs.
-Benefitting from Defences (flood relief scheme works) and residual risk Apart from the most westerly section at Lady's Lane and Castleforbes Terrace, shown hatched, the area does not benefit from defences.
-The protected areas at Lady's Lane and Castleforbes Terrace have residual risk for the 100-year fluvial event to the extent of the hashed lines, and will flood through overtopping during any event greater than the 1 in 100-year flood.
-The CFRAM Study for the River Camac did not reveal any overall flood alleviation scheme for the catchment, except for flood awareness and flood warning systems; a further study on individual flood cells will be carried out in the future.
+Lower Camac: South Circular Road to Liffey Estuary Defences (flood relief scheme works) and residual risk Lane and Castleforbes Terrace, shown red, the area does not benefit from defences.
+The protected areas at Lady's Lane and Castleforbes Terrace have residual risk for the 100-year fluvial event, and will flood through overtopping during any event greater than the 1 in 100-year flood.
+The CFRAM Study for the River Camac did not reveal any overall flood alleviation scheme for the catchment, except for flood awareness and flood warning systems.
 A new flood study is underway since 2019.
 Sensitivity to Climate Change Slight to moderate - there is little difference between the extents of Flood Zone A and B in most locations.
 Sea level rise is likely to have more of an impact on water levels at the downstream end.
 For large scale development within areas shown to be vulnerable to climate change a more detailed hydraulic study may be required to fully understand the risks.
 The standard of protection given by existing defences will also be reduced as climate change impacts are felt.
-Climate change flood extents can be seen on www.floodinfo.ie Historical Flooding The flood maps attached are consistent with previous flooding of this section of the River Camac.
+Climate change flood extents can be seen on www.floodinfo.ie Residual Risk The protected areas at Lady's Lane and Castleforbes Terrace have residual risk for the 100-year fluvial event, and will flood through overtopping during any event greater than the 1 in 100-year flood.
+Historical Flooding The flood maps attached are consistent with previous flooding of this section of the River Camac.
 Surface Water This portion of the River Camac catchment is susceptible to pluvial flooding from intense rainfall events, particularly the section along Old Kilmainham Road and Mount Brown from the South Circular road to Cromwell's Quarters.
 Should development be permitted, best practice with regards to surface water management should be implemented across the development area, to limit surface water run-off to current values.
 All developments shall have regard to the Pluvial Flood Maps in their Site Specific Flood Risk Assessment, see FloodResilienCity Project, Volume 2 City Wide Pluvial Flood Risk